 What Is Coconut Oil?

 Coconut oil comes from mature coconuts and can be used in both food and health products.
 It contains saturated fatty acids called medium-chain triglycerides (MCTs).
 MCTs, which also include palm kernel oil, are more readily digested than long-chain triglycerides (such as olive oil, soybean oil, avocado oil, and fish oil).
-As such, MCTs are considered a better source for quick energy than long-chain triglycerides and are less likely to turn into fat in the body.
+As such, MCTs are considered a better source of quick energy than long-chain triglycerides and are less likely to turn into fat in the body.
 MCTs can be composed of different fatty acid chains, including caprylic acid and capric acid, both of which have shown anti-fungal properties in lab studies.
 They also contain lauric acid, which has shown anti-fungal as well as anti-bacterial and anti-viral properties.
 Coconut oil can contain caprylic, capric, and lauric acid, so it's understandable that people would be excited about its potential health benefits.

 Does Coconut Oil Have Real Benefits?